jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 different starts, contrast with same as an array](images/placeholder)

 * For recognisably with existing code, use lists internally but transform into array on the boundary between Oboe.js and the outside world (at same time, strip off special 'root path' token)

+In parser, can't use 'y' flag to the regualr expression engine which would allow much more elegant matching.
+Only alternative is cumersome: to slice the string and match all tokens with regexes starting with '^' in order to track the current location. [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions]

 Incrementally building up the content
 -----